WhatYouThing/SimpleSniper/README.md

 **SimpleSniper is a Node.js script made for Discord, to serve as a useful utility tool for Discord users.**

-The script is currently in very early development, so if you do use it, ill appreciate you sharing feedback or giving bug reports through github.
+The script is currently in very early development, so if you do use it, ill appreciate you sharing feedback or giving bug reports through github (or by adding me on discord).

 # Features
-- Deleted message logging
+- deleted message logging
-- Purged messages logging (2+ deletions at once, like when someone is banned)
+- purged messages logging (2+ deletions at once, like when someone is banned)
-- Server ban logging (be notified when you or other users get banned from your servers)
+- server ban logging (be notified when you or other users get banned from your servers)
-- Server leave logging (notifies when you leave servers, even if its a kick or a server deletion)
+- server leave logging (notifies when you leave servers, even if its a kick or a server deletion)
-- Note commands (run script commands by typing them into user notes on discord)
+- note commands (run script commands by typing them into user notes on discord)
-- Giveaway joiner (automatically join giveaways that are started in your servers, highly configurable)
+- giveaway joiner (automatically join giveaways that are started in your servers, highly configurable)

 # Note Commands
 - this script makes use out of one of the most useless discord features, the user notes.